 1. Economic Risk

 b.
 Mitigation Plan: Man Infra continues to be conservative and follows well defined internal prudential norms.
 The Company has attempted to hedge against the inherent risks of Real Estate business by following joint development model.
-It maintains a low debt equity ratio, high liquidity and strong clientele with broadly timely payment track-record which helps in minimizing the impact of any downturn in economy.
+It maintains a low debt equity ratio, adequate liquidity and marquee clientele with broadly timely payment track-record which helps in minimizing the impact of any downturn in economy.

 2. Execution Risk

 b.
-Mitigation Plan: Man Infra has put in place processes that include milestone based time & quality checks that help to ensure adherence to quality, cost and delivery as per the plan.
-The Company deploys a well-defined standard operating procedure - from project planning to delivery - and adheres to internal checks and balances with regard to every project.
+Mitigation Plan: The Company deploys a well-defined standard operating procedure - from project planning to delivery - and adheres to internal checks and balances with regard to every project.
 Extensive diligence is carried out before entering into partnerships for joint development.

 3. Liquidity Risk

 a.
 Risk: The Real estate business has significant initial outflow with staggered and long-term inflows.
 As per RERA, the developer is required to set aside 70% of the funds received for a particular project, in a dedicated escrow (bank) account and can only be used for construction activities.
 Delays in project cycle; inadequate funding resources may have an impact on the liquidity position of the Company.

 b.
-Mitigation Plan: Man Infra has a sound liquidity position with approximately Rs.
-177 crore in cash and cash equivalents as on 31st March, 2016.
-The Company maintains financial discipline with regards to the investment and subsequent cash flow generation from a project.
+Mitigation Plan: The Company maintains financial discipline with regards to the investment and subsequent cash flow generation from a project.
 Moreover, the Company has also been taking adequate measures to manage working capital cycles like monitoring and closely following up with debtors.
 For the EPC business, the Company also receives mobilization advances, which aids liquidity management.
 On the consolidated level, the Groups balance sheet is low geared with a Debt:Equity ratio of 0.65x as on March 31, 2022.